 How long will it take to process my Kapwing video?

-Images and GIFs should export instantly.
-Videos often take as long to process as the length of the duration.
 If you see an error message, your video has stopped processing.
 You'll need to either retry processing or remake your project in order for it to download.

 Why is it taking so long to process my video?